SanCraftDev/SanCraft-Lobby/README.md

 # SanCraft-Lobby
-Lobby Plugin des SanCraft Netzwerks!
+The lobby plugin of the SanCraft Network!